evelinehong/3D-Concept-Grounding/README.md

     --checkpoint_path checkpoints/4.pth
     --test True
 ```
-(We found a bug in the original codes so the testing performances are slightly better than the paper. )
+We found a bug in the original codes so the testing performances are slightly better than the paper. :)

 # Citing
 If you find our paper or this code useful in your work, please cite our paper: